Dislocation of Sámi people from Jukkasjärvi and Karesuando: Third wave

-In the 1940s a few families moved from Karesuando to Jokkmokk and Norway.
+In the 1940s, a few families moved from Karesuando to Jokkmokk and Norway.
 This was all by their own choice.

 Consequences

-Since the Northern Sámi were different from the Sámi originally living in the areas to which they moved, great controversy emerged.
+Since the Northern Sámi were different from the Sámi originally living in the areas to which they moved, based on their different cultural practices and dialects, great controversy emerged.
 Most of the conflicts were centered around reindeer herding since the North Sámi were used to other conditions and had different methods of herding.
 When the authorities intervened, they were unable to solve the problems; however they sided with the North Sámi, claiming that they were more primitive – an opinion possibly based on clear racism.
 These conflicts between the original users of the land and the newcomers still divide the Sámi in the area today.